 Generally prohibited or restricted:

-• Large gifts to family members.
-Substantial gifts (typically more than $50 to $100 per occurrence, or accumulating to substantial annual amounts) can be treated as transfers for less than fair market value under 42 USC 1396p(c), triggering a Medicaid transfer penalty.
+- Large gifts to family members.
+Substantial gifts (or smaller gifts accumulating to substantial annual amounts) can be treated as transfers for less than fair market value under 42 USC 1396p(c), triggering a Medicaid transfer penalty.

 The $2,000 Asset Limit Interaction